 Wildlife of Anaimalai Hills is another attraction which drives many tourists to this place.
 Anaimalai Hills are well known for elephants.
 Other wildlife species that one may find over here are water buffaloes, gaur, panthers, tigers, sloth bears, pangolins, crocodiles, civet cats, green pigeons, dhole, sambar and 31 groups of endangered lion-tailed macaques.
 Birds, which are seen here, are pied hornbill, red whiskered bulbul, black headed Orioles and drongo.
 Recently, a new frog species named Beddomixalus bijui has been found within the forest.

 The greenery, the lack of ridges and valleys set Anaimalai Hills apart from other numerous rugged hills and mountains.
 It would not be flawed to designate Anaimalai Hills as the assimilating point for all kinds of tourists and travelers like nature admirers, pilgrims and adventure and trek lovers.

-Besides the pristine nature Annamalai Hills are also known for the Annamalaiyar Temple.
-The latter is dedicated to Lord Shiva.
-The tranquility and serenity that prevails in the region makes it perfect for introspecting.
-Therefore, Annamalai Hill is also considered an important holy place for people practicing 'atma vichara' or self-enquiry and it ranks amongst the five main Shaivite pilgrimage in South India.
+Besides the pristine nature, Anaimalai Hills are also famous for the Anaimalaiyar Temple, which is dedicated to Lord Shiva.
+The tranquility and serenity that prevail in the region makes it perfect for introspecting.
+Therefore, Anaimalai Hill is also considered as an important holy place for people practicing 'atma vichara' or self-enquiry and it ranks amongst the five main Shaivite pilgrimage in South India.